 Veterans Standards of Progress

-LCCC, through the Enrollment, Financial, and Career Services Division School Certifying Official team and under the direction of the provost/vice president for academic and learner services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration benefits.
+LCCC, through the Enrollment, Financial, and Career Services division School Certifying Official team and under the direction of the provost/vice president for academic and learner services, will monitor/enforce standard practices for determining satisfactory progress and conduct of eligible persons receiving Veterans Administration (VA) benefits.

-The School Certifying Official team will develop, publicize and administer the institutional policies regarding continued pursuit and progress being made by Veterans Administration students.
+The School Certifying Official will develop, publicize and administer the institutional policies regarding continued pursuit and progress being made by Administration VA students.

-College policy and academic records maintained to reflect the progress of enrolled Veterans Administration shall be the same as those prescribed for all LCCC students and shall contain grades for all classes attempted, together with the number of accumulated credit hours and the cumulative GPA.
+College policy and academic records are maintained to reflect the progress of enrolled Administration VA students shall be the same as those prescribed for all LCCC students and shall contain grades for all classes attempted, together with the number of accumulated credit hours and the cumulative GPA.
 Not attending classes will affect your GPA and may lead to academic probation.

-In addition, the Enrollment, Financial, and Career Services division will maintain all school records pertaining to enrollment certification and change of status of each enrolled Veterans Administration student.
+In addition, the Enrollment, Financial, and Career Services division will maintain all school records pertaining to enrollment certification and change of status of each enrolled VA student.
 The College policy relative to Standards of Progress for Veterans will be as follows:

-The Veterans Administration (VA) requires that all veterans receiving veterans’ benefits make satisfactory progress in pursuit of a degree objective.
-The Veterans Administration student unable to attend class is required to initiate a formal withdrawal in accordance with the College withdrawal policy, and to notify the SCO of the last date of attendance.
+VA requires that all students receiving veterans’ benefits make satisfactory progress in pursuit of a degree objective.
+Any VA student unable to attend class is required to initiate a formal withdrawal in accordance with the College withdrawal policy, and to notify the SCO of the last date of attendance.